oxygenxml/web-author-rest-plugin/docs/cms-getting-started.md

 2. To connect the plugin to your CMS you should implement the REST API [specified by this plugin](API-spec.md) and [configure](../README.md#plugin-configuration) the plugin with the base URL of your REST API.

+3. On the Dashboard, switch to the "REST" tab and click "Open".
+Now the file browser is opened and it tries to list the root folder which is represented in this case by the URL: `rest://cms/`.

 Next steps
 ----------